One to Another

 "One to Another" is a song by British alternative rock band the Charlatans.
 It was the first single from their fifth album, Tellin' Stories (1997), and their first single following the death of the band's keyboardist, Rob Collins.
 The single remains their highest-charting song in the UK, reaching number three on the UK Singles Chart.
 "One to Another" features drum loops provided by Tom Rowlands of the Chemical Brothers.
 The song serves as the theme song to the UK channel E4 show My Mad Fat Diary.

-In 2022, Pixey and Mint Royale released a cover of the song.
-Their version is currently the theme song for the BT Sport 2022-23 Premier League season.
+In 2022, Pixey and Mint Royale released a cover of the song, which served as the theme song for the BT Sport 2022-23 Premier League season.

 Track listings

 All tracks were written by Martin Blunt, Jon Brookes, Tim Burgess, Mark Collins, Rob Collins.